knezzz/ntp/README.md

 # ntp

 Plugin that allows you to get precise time from Network Time Protocol (NTP).
-Whole NTP protocol is implemented in dart.
+It implements whole NTP protocol in dart.

-This is useful for time-based events since DateTime.now() returns time of the device.
+This is useful for time-based events since DateTime.now() returns the time of the device.
-Users sometimes change their internal clock and using DateTime.now() can give really wrong result.
+Users sometimes change their internal clock and using DateTime.now() can give wrong result.
 You can just get clock offset [NTP.getNtpTime] and apply it manually to DateTime.now() object when needed (just add offset as milliseconds duration), or you can get already formatted [DateTime] object from [NTP.now].